zama-ai/bounty-ecdsa-signature/tutorial.md

 ### General Case Mod

-In the `tfhe-rs 0.3` library, there is an implementation of the `div_rem` algorithm that provides a straightforward solution for finding remainders in all cases.
+In the `tfhe-rs` library, there is an implementation of the `div_rem` algorithm that provides a straightforward solution for finding remainders in all cases.
 However, it is important to note that this implementation is considered to be naive and is known to be one of the slowest operations in the TFHE library.

 We can use a algorithm specifically to only reduce $x$ to $x \mod n$, one of that algorithm which is the most simple one is called Barrett reduction.

 ### Barrett Reduction

 We can simply calculate $x\mod n=x-\lfloor x/n\rfloor \cdot n$ which we can approximate $1/n$ with $m/2^k$, observe that $1/2^k$ is simply right shift by $k$.
-So $x \mod n$ in this case requires 1 $b\cdot 2$ bits constant mul, 1 $k$-constant bitshift, 1 $b$ bits constant mul, 1 sub, and 1 fast mod.
+So $x \mod n$ in this case requires 1 $2b$ bits constant mul, 1 $2b$ bits constant bitshift, 1 $b$ bits constant multiplication, 1 $b$ bits subtraction, and 1 $b$ bits fast mod.

 ```rust
 // pseudo code